jimdavis1/Viral_Annotation/Trees/README.md

 **Rules for making the trees** <br>
 1. An attempt was made to merge segments for the Bunyavirales based on genome name.
 In order to be annotated, a genome had to have at least 2 segments >= 1KB.
 For the Paramyxos, the contig length had to be >= 800nts.<br>
 2. No protein with an ambiguous X residue is allowed in the tree.<br>
-3. Alignments were automatically curated to cull sequences that were A) too short and B) had extremely aberant occupancy patterns.
-For (B) occupancy is computed by first determining the fraction occupancy for each sequence in the alignment.
-This occupancy is summed for each occupied column for each sequence.
-Any sequence >4 standard deviations from the occupancy or with an average occupancy >4 standard deviations from the mean were eliminated.
+3. Alignments were automatically curated to cull sequences that were A) too short or B) had extremely aberant occupancy patterns.
+For (B) occupancy is computed by first determining the fraction occupancy for each column in the alignment.
+These occupancy fractions are summed for each occupied column, for each sequence.
+Any sequence >4 standard deviations away from the occupancy of all sequences or with an average within-sequence occupancy >4 standard deviations from the mean were eliminated.
 These are listed in the .culled.fa files in this repo.
-It is fairly conservative.
+It turns out to be a fairly low bar.
 4. Finally branch lengths in the tree exceeding 1.25x the standard deviation of the average branch lengths for the entire tree were pruned. <br>

-All Alginments, Trees, and HTML files are available in subsequent directories.
+All alginments, trees, and HTML files are available in subsequent directories.
+HTML files are colored by the family that they have been assigned based on the NCBI taxonomy from GenBank.

 ## Current Bunyavirales Protein Trees